Thmen89/pacmanTM/README.md

 Following features have been implemented:
 * Play single player mode Pacman as guest (without user account).
 * Play Multiplayer Mode, where two players can race with each other to finish all the pellets first :D
+* Mutiplayer now includes ghosts which can be seen by both players
 * Create user account and save your games.
 * Maintain user game statistics - high score, no of wins total games played etc.
 * View Leaderboards (Based on no of total wins, high score and total score).